scifiss/CarND-Behavioral-Cloning-P3/writeup_Rebecca.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 9 as evidenced by the validation loss starts to increase from epoch 10. (from the plot, the learning rate 0.0003 is still too high)

+![alt text][image10]

+I used an adam optimizer, although manually training the learning rate wasn't necessary, I still tune the learning rate to be lower and both training and validation loss decrease a lot.

 Further Discussion
 For me, the most uncomfortable part part is preprocessing, which is subject to subjective judgement.
 (1) we would like to get rid of uninteresting part of a image.
 For how much upper part to be cropped off the image for training, it is done by hand selection.
 Different riding environment may have different noisy part.
 For example, for track 1, the upper 70-80 pixels can be cut off, but for track 2, the upper 80-85 pixels should be cut off.
 Also, how far ahead in the lane should be referenced in driving also depends on speed.
 The higher the speed, the farther the lane ahead should be taken into consideration.
-(2) we don't have a lot of samples of extreme data in real life.
+(2) we don't have a lot of samples of extreme situations in real life.
 But in order to recover from the sides, we need to create a lot of artificial samples of recovering from lane edges to the center.
 This method of augmentation is not generalizable.
+(3) Currently my car can't run on track 2, which means my model is not generalized.